 Modelling cell signalling pathways

-Curating models of biological processes is an effective training in computational systems biology, where the curators gain an integrative knowledge of biological systems, modelling and bioinformatics.
+Curating models of biological processes is an effective training in computational systems biology, where the curators gain an integrative knowledge of biological systems, modelling, and bioinformatics.
 You will learn to encode and simulate ordinary differential equation models of signalling pathways from a recent publication using user-friendly software such as COPASI even without extensive mathematical background.
-You will learn to perform in silico experiments, new predictions and develop hypotheses.
+You will learn to perform in-silico experiments, new predictions, and develop hypotheses.
 Furthermore, you will learn how to annotate models and re-use pre-existing models from open repositories such as BioModels.

 Interpreting functional information from large scale protein structure data

 This project will introduce you to the wealth of publicly available data in the Protein Data Bank (PDB) and give you the opportunity to investigate how large subsets of structure data can be used to analyse protein features and determine function.
-In the project you will learn how to: identify relevant protein structures, collate and interpret functional information, implement this process programmatically.
+In the project you will learn how to: identify relevant protein structures, collate and interpret functional information, and implement this process programmatically.

 Analysis of intercellular interactions in healthy and diseased states